tiagoAry15/Labseq-Sequence-Calculator/README.md

 ## 📖 Description

-The Labseq Sequence Calculator is a RESTful web service built with the **Quarkus Java framework**.
-It computes and returns values from the `labseq` sequence, offering high performance and scalability.
-The project also includes OpenAPI documentation and supports containerized execution using **Docker Compose**.
-Challenge made by Multivision.LTDA
+Labseq Sequence Calculator is a web application that calculates the value of a custom sequence at a given index.
+It features a backend API built with Quarkus and a frontend developed with Angular.js, deployed using Docker.
+This project was developed as a technical test for Multivision.ltda.

 ## 🛠️ How to Use